libp2p/docs/content/concepts/discovery-routing/rendezvous.md

 used to progressively discover peers that can answer specific queries or host shards of content.

-The libp2p rendezvous protocol allows peers to connect to a rendezvous point and register their presence by sending a `REGISTER` message containing their serialized peer record in one or more namespaces.
+The libp2p rendezvous protocol allows peers to connect to a rendezvous point and register their presence by sending a `REGISTER` message in one or more namespaces.
 Any node implementing the rendezvous protocol can act as a rendezvous point, and any peer can connect to a rendezvous point.
 However, only peers initiating a registration can register themselves at a rendezvous point.

 By registering with a rendezvous point, peers allow for their discovery by other peers who query the rendezvous point.
 The query may: